neyo55/hng-stage4-pr-with-github-bot/README.md

 - **style.css**: CSS file for styling the website.

 ### Prerequisites:
-1. Docker installed on your system.
+1. Docker installed on the system.

 ### Implementation Guide
 **Setting up the Docker Environment:**